 I moved to Dublin, Ireland in August 2016.
-As such I wanted to provide information about moving to Ireland.
-This series is from the perspective of a Canadian on a Working Holiday Visa (which is a temporary visa that lasts 2 years for Canadians).
-If you’re from another country/want to get a permanent visa/plan to attend school in Ireland you’ll need to do further research.
-Here is a good place to start.
+I wanted to give you some information about moving to Ireland.
+This series is from my perspective (a Canadian on a two year Working Holiday Visa).
+If you’re from another country or you want to get a permanent visa/plan to attend school in Ireland, you’ll need to do further research.
+Here is an excellent place to start.

-I am not an immigration lawyer or expert and I make no guarantees your experience moving to Ireland (or any country) will be the same as mine.
-Failure to do the proper research and apply for the proper paperwork to move to a new country could land you in legal and financial trouble (including prison and being banned from the country).
-It’s up to you to make sure you are moving to Ireland (or any country) in a legal way.
-Nonetheless I hope this series will serve as a starting point and inspiration if you are thinking about moving to Ireland.
+I am not an immigration lawyer or expert.
+I make no guarantees your experience moving to Ireland will be the same as mine.
+Failure to do the proper research and apply for the correct visa can result in serious legal trouble.
+You need to make sure are moving to Ireland (or any country) legally.
+Still, I hope this series will give you some information and inspiration for moving to Ireland.

 Part 1 – Should you move to Ireland?

 Congratulations you’ve decided to move to Ireland.
 It’s a beautiful country, but the journey has just started.
 Let’s tackle some of the things you’ll need to do before you get to Ireland.

 - Have a valid passport (with no damage) in your name.
 Your passport must be valid for at least six months after you are planning to come home.

 - Get a visa/authorization letter.
 Give yourself at least 6 weeks to apply for this before you go to Ireland.
 Your visa won’t be valid until you arrive in Ireland

 - Get insurance.
 Whenever you travel you should always have insurance.
 If you’re looking to move abroad you’ll minimally need to get medical insurance.
 Looking at expat insurance will give you comprehensive coverage.
 Make sure your insurance policy will cover you the whole time you’re in Ireland.